mcgoo/vcpkg-rs/notes.md

 # Scratchpad for notes

+## Making a release

+1) run vcpkg_cli and test it
+1) run systest\test.cmd
+1) check that everything is committed and work dir is clean
+1) push to master on github
+1) check that gitlab ci, appveyor and travis pass
+1) update changelog, commit and push
+1) update version number in Cargo.toml for the crate to be released
+1) commit
+1) push
+1) wait for the ci to work
+1) create a tag for the right crate like `git tag vcpkg-rs-0.2.3`
+1) cd to the crate dir and run `cargo publish`
+1) push

 ## Possible future features

+* hide or deprecate or note that the lib_name api is not as good as find_package

+* make sure the find_package api is first in the docs and mention that it's the best option

-allow specifying a triple to use using an environment variable. this will allow setting up a custom "x64-rust-static" triple that dynamically links to msvcrt, allowing static builds with the default rust.
+* allow specifying a triple to use using an environment variable. this will allow setting up a custom "x64-rust-static" triple that dynamically links to msvcrt, allowing static builds with the default rust.

-add information about target triples and target triple selection being driven by RUSTFLAGS=-Ctarget-feature=+crt-static
+* add information about target triples and target triple selection being driven by RUSTFLAGS=-Ctarget-feature=+crt-static

-add a note that even rust debug builds are linked against the release version of built libraries
+* add a note that even rust debug builds are linked against the release version of built libraries

-there is a lib\no_auto_link folder that some packages generate that needs to be added to the link line. this will require finding an example of a library that uses that feature. (boost?)
+* there is a lib\no_auto_link folder that some packages generate that needs to be added to the link line. this will require finding an example of a library that uses that feature. (boost?)

-vcpkg_cli: make probe failure return a nonzero exit code so the build fails
+* vcpkg_cli: make probe failure return a nonzero exit code so the build fails

-remove crate doc info about the libname -> package mapping. (why?)
+* remove crate doc info about the libname -> package mapping. (why?)

-look into the possibility of using dotenv to allow setting VCPKG_ROOT
+* look into the possibility of using dotenv to allow setting VCPKG_ROOT

-possibly chase the dependencies
-COMMAND powershell -noprofile -executionpolicy Bypass -file ${_VCPKG_TOOLCHAIN_DIR}/msbuild/applocal.ps1
-                        -targetBinary $<TARGET_FILE:${name}>
-                        -installedDir "${_VCPKG_INSTALLED_DIR}/${VCPKG_TARGET_TRIPLET}$<$<CONFIG:Debug>:/debug>/bin"
-                        -OutVariable out
-)

 * could run vcpkg and parse it's output to determine what package versions are installed.